tpreilly4/AloneInTheWoods/README.md

-# AloneInTheWoods

-Tom Reilly MU CS 2018

-A midterm/for fun project for MU's CS498 VR Game Development course.

-This is mainly for the purposes of learning VR development with Unity, using the HTC Vive.

-There is not yet any real objective to the game.
+ # Alone In The Woods VR

+A Virtual Reality video game developed using Unity 3D and C# with intents to foster self-learning.
+This game was developed using the HTC Vive.

+## Author

+* **Thomas Reilly** - Developed for credit at Monmouth University for CS498 - Virtual Reality Game Developmen